Lilyjjo/ToxicLiquidationSpiralExploration/README.md

 - A toxic liquidation spiral attack similar to the 0VIX attack

+Results for tests ran with the 'findToxicLTVExternalLosses()' function export the test results to a CSV file that can be opened with Google Sheets or Excel for further analysis.
+The idea is that you'd run a fuzzer and see the range of behaviors (is a WIP).
+A clean data header can be found at `dataHeaderNoData.csv` and the expected output filename is `dataBank.csv`.
+The script used to move the data is called `add_data_script.sh` and assumes a unix-like machine.
+Window users will have to modify.

 The testing suite is setup to allow more tests to be added.